mooinglemur/zsmkit/README.md

 Inputs: .X = priority, .A = attenuation value
 ```

 Changes the master volume of a priority slot by setting an attenuation value.
-A value of 0 implies no attenuation (full volume) and a value of $7F is full mute.
-A value of $3F will be quiet enough to mute all PSG channels and the YM2151 should effectively be muted but may be minimally audible.
-A value of $7F should be sufficient to mute all audio.
+A value of $00 implies no attenuation (full volume) and a value of $3F is full mute.

-Attenuation is set on all active channels for the priority.
+Attenuation is set on all active channels for the priority, and will also affect PCM events played on the priority.
 The YM2151's attenuation (0.75 dB native) is scaled lower so that it matches the 0.5 dB per step of the VERA PSG.
+PCM attenuation is scaled to 1/4 the input value.

 ---